 - On the days and at the times when our class is scheduled to have a reading, I will release a lecture covering that material by the end of the day.
-These are prerecorded lectures from another course section using Blackboard. - There will be assignments each week which will replace traditional attendance.
+These are prerecorded lectures from another course section using Blackboard or Zoom (depending on feasibility). - There will be assignments each week which will replace traditional attendance.
 See Attendance Policy for requirements.